 Saving time for lawyers and money for clients is what makes the work of paralegals so valuable.
 They often take on many interesting and essential tasks like conducting research, gathering facts for cases, interviewing people, and drafting legal documents.
 It's all meant to help the lawyers they work with become as effective and efficient as possible.

 And check this out: Paralegals frequently make very good salaries.
-In fact, Job Bank data reveals that the median pay in Canada for this profession is roughly $54,080 a year.
-And the top earners make more than $93,600.****
+In fact, Job Bank data reveals that the median pay in Canada for paralegals is roughly $54,080 a year.
+And the top earners make more than $93,600.

 Getting foundational police training from a vocational college can lead to a large variety of different career outcomes.
 For example, it can provide extra confidence when applying for selection by the RCMP or a municipal police force.
 And it also opens the door to other occupations such as jail security, private investigations, shoplifting prevention, national border protection, and corporate security.

 Plus, going to school for criminal justice and law enforcement can result in the opportunity to earn a comfortable income.
-For example, according to Job Bank data, the median yearly pay of a full-time Canadian police officer is about $86,694, And for prison guards, the median is about $66,560, with many eventually earning the same as those who work in policing.****
+For example, according to Job Bank data, the median yearly pay of a full-time Canadian police officer is about $86,694, And for prison guards, the median is about $66,560, with many eventually earning the same as those who work in policing.

 4. Immigration Consulting

 Many people from around the world wish to move to Canada and become permanent residents.
 But they often find it hard to navigate the complex immigration laws, initiate the required process, and prepare the documentation they need for their applications.
 That's where immigration consultants come in.
 They represent and advise people who want to make Canada their new home.
 And they can make pretty good money from that work.
-PayScale says the median salary for immigration consultants is $46,792.**
+PayScale says the median salary for immigration consultants is $46,792.

 Get Your Start Now